datalakehouse/docs/docs/platform/concepts/projects_accounts_access.rst

 Project members and roles
 -------------------------

 You can invite people to work with you on a project, but you may not always want to give them the same access that you have.
-You can specify the email addresses and permissions for members in the *Members* section of the Aiven web console, which you can find in the main menu on the left of the page.
+You can specify the email addresses and permissions for members in the *Members* section of the DLH web console, which you can find in the main menu on the left of the page.

-The roles and corresponding permissions that Aiven supports are:
+The roles and corresponding permissions that DLH supports are:

 * **Administrator**: When you create a project, you automatically receive this access level.
 You can change and view billing information, remove members, and create, edit, and delete services.